Perovo Solar Park: Occupation and subsequent annexation by Russia

 Before the occupation of Crimea by Russia, the substation was integrated into the grid power distribution system of Ukraine.
-After the occupation by Russia, the plant started supplying energy to the Crimean Peninsula for the needs of civilians.
+After the occupation by Russia, the plant started supplying energy to the Crimean Peninsula.

 This plant, like a number of other solar farm projects, received loans from a group of banks that hoped to make a profit from investments through a special "green tariff" that was established by the Ukrainian Government.
 However, due to cheap electricity from Russia and lack of current subsidy, the stations are unprofitable.
 Now, only part of their power is used.
 The plant tried to get a green tariff in the Russian Federation.